 Contrary to popular belief, robotic automation is not meant to replace the human workforce.
 In fact, the conversation is shifting towards a new blended workforce based on human-robot interaction.
 The no-code bot automation is all about humans delegating tedious tasks to software robots while focusing on more critical issues.
 For instance, airSlate’s Automation Bots allow users to set up a fully automated no-code workflow designed to fit specific business purposes.

 In airSlate, all Bots are split into two categories — Automation and Integration.

-- Automation Bots are used to automate a specific Template by completing tasks like sending notifications, sending reminders, populating documents with CRM data, etc.
+- Automation Bots are used to automate a specific workflow by completing tasks like sending notifications, sending reminders, populating documents with CRM data, etc.

-- Integration Bots are used to integrate your Template with cloud services, productivity tools, and streamline the storage of important information.
+- Integration Bots are used to integrate your workflow with cloud services, productivity tools, and streamline the storage of important information.
 They are used to transfer data from CRMs, SQL databases, spreadsheets, and other sources.

 Leveraging airSlate Bots helps users streamline a vast scope of business operations — whether it’s contract management, employee onboarding, or patient intake, all within airSlate.
 In one example, a local recreational facility, In At The Deep End, automated their registration workflow with fast and simple airSlate forms.
-They also set up airSlate for internal purposes, when Flows and Templates are either sent out on-demand or via a link within employee handbooks and on their own intranet.
+They also set up airSlate for internal purposes, when flow templates are either sent out on-demand or via a link within employee handbooks and on their own intranet.